babarrett/mitosis-docs/mitosis-buildinstructions.md

 ### Prepare the Receiver

-The receiver is an interface PCB, a Pro Micro, and another identical wireless module.
+The receiver is an interface PCB, a Pro Micro, and a wireless module.
 As all the wireless functionality is handled by the module firmware, it is completely compatible with QMK using only a custom matrix.c file.